felinira/magic-wormhole-protocols/file-transfer-protocol.md

 ### Application version

 Setting the `transfer-v2` ability also requires providing a `transfer-v2` dictionary with the following values:
 `supported-formats` (see below) and `transit-abilities`, which is the same as `abilities-v1` in the version 1 specification.
+Within the `transit-abilities`, the minimum supported version for `relay` hints is 2. `relay-v1` should not be supported.
 We send the transit abilities in a separate message so that the `transit` message may only contain the hints for abilities both sides support.

 #### Supported formats